PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

-**LPJmL Data** :floppy_disk: is a lpjmlkit module that groups around the data class `LPJmLData` and aims to facilitate the reading and processing of LPJmL inputs and outputs by combining the raw data with available meta data (meta files, header files or manually) to avoid a large overhead.
+**LPJmL Data** 💾 is a lpjmlkit module that groups around the data class `LPJmLData` and aims to facilitate the reading and processing of LPJmL inputs and outputs by combining the raw data with available meta data (meta files, header files or manually) to avoid a large overhead.
 It further enables easy subsetting, transformations and basic statistics of the data and allows export to common data formats.
 All in all, with only a few lines of code.